Skip to main content

 Network Requirements

-• SSH access from the control node to all target nodes (the Ansible user must have passwordless sudo privileges)
+• SSH access from the Ansible control node to all target nodes (the Ansible user must have passwordless sudo privileges)

 • MongoDB port (default 27017) accessible from all backend services

-• Port 22 on each VM host must be reserved for the tiCrypt VM Controller
+• Port 22 on each VM host must be reserved for the tiCrypt VM Controller — this is not SSH, but the encrypted tunnel endpoint controlled by ticrypt-vmc

 Storage Requirements